Bitcoin is a Call Option on Human Nature

 Bitcoin is also odd in that it becomes more enticing from a use-case perspective the higher the price goes.

-Michael and I discussed bitcoin in the context of inflation on this week’s Animal Spirits video:
+Michael and I discussed Bitcoin in the context of inflation on this week’s Animal Spirits video:

 Subscribe to The Compound to see these videos every week.